 An electronic circuit connected to the Energy Store and whose function is to regulate multilevel voltage outputs for use by the electrical and electronic components of the car and power unit.
 A DC-DC converter may only consume energy from the energy store and cannot recover energy into the Energy Store.
 The components directly supplied by the DCDC or indirectly supplied through the non ERS energy storage cannot be used to propel the car or to provide energy to the pressure charging system.

 1.30 Auxiliary circuit:

-The auxiliary circuit includes the ECU, engine actuators, fuel pump, rain light, radio, camera, logger, GCU, gearshift compressor and/or gear shift actuators that are in the lower voltage side of the DC-DC converter.
+The auxiliary circuit includes the ECU, engine actuators, auxiliary battery, alternator(if fitted), fuel pump, rain light, radio, camera, logger, GCU, gearshift compressor and/or gear shift actuators.

-1.31 Traction circuit:
+1.31 Power circuit: